Chasewater: History

 After the opening of the South Staffordshire Railway Line in 1849 rail infrastructure serving the collieries around the reservoir began to expand.
 John Robinson McClean engineered the rail line linking the South Staffordshire Line to the Hammerwich and Uxbridge Collieries as well as the Norton Branch.
 McClean leased pits from the Marquess of Anglesey and formed the Cannock Chase Colliery Company in 1859.
 In 1871 the rail line linking the Norton Branch and the Uxbridge Colliery was built.
 This line, now used by Chasewater Railway, involved the building of a causeway across the Crane Brook valley at the western end of the reservoir.
 Subsidence in the 1890s led to the extension of the western embankment north to the railway causeway and Norton East Road.
 In the late 19th and early 20th centuries the eastern dam was raised, with this a new hexagonal valve house and weir was built and the capacity of the reservoir was increased.
 The increased capacity of the reservoir created Jeffries Swag at the western end of the reservoir.

-Under the terms of an Act of Abandonment obtained in 1954, most of the branches of the original Wyrley and Essington Canal were closed, including the branch from Ogley to Huddlesford, which was abandoned in 1955.
+Under the terms of an act of Parliament authoring abandonment obtained in 1954, most of the branches of the original Wyrley and Essington Canal were closed, including the branch from Ogley to Huddlesford, which was abandoned in 1955.
 The closing of this section of canal reduced the demand for water from Chasewater.
 On 21 Oct 1957 the reservoir was purchased by Brownhills Urban District Council from the British Transport Commission for £5,600 and the reservoir was renamed Chasewater.

 During the mid-20th century the majority of mines were closed around Chasewater and the area was becoming increasingly used for leisure purposes.
 In the early 1950s sailing dinghies were the first to arrive, subsequently speedboats joined them a little further up the shore.
 By the early 1960s the sailing club moved to its present position and a funfair etc. was set up on the south shore, in 1961 the pier and the castle were built along the south shore.
 The 1960s saw the final rail traffic passing over the causeway and the final coal barge leaving Anglesey Basin.
 In 1984 a Chasewater Master Plan and Development Strategy was published, which recognised the nature conservation value of Chasewater and the surrounding land.
 In 1994 Lichfield District Council became responsible for management of Chasewater and the site became a country park in 1998.
 Continued investment in the nature and leisure value at Chasewater led to the building of the £1.9 million Forest of Mercia Innovation Centre in 2000 and the restoration of the Chasewater Railway as a heritage line.
 Following an inspection in 2006 it was discovered that remedial works were needed to the eastern dam.
 As a result of this the reservoir was drawn down 8 m in spring 2010 for works to be complete by spring 2012.
 In May 2011 Staffordshire County Council took over ownership of the reservoir to ensure completion of the remedial works.